drhsqlite/fossil-mirror/www/gitusers.md

         fossil remote work
         fossil sync

-Back at home, it’s even simpler: we can do away with the second command, saying just “`fossil remote home`” because the sync will happen as part of the next commit, thanks once again to Fossil’s autosync feature.
+Back at home, it’s simpler still: we can do away with the second command, saying just “`fossil remote home`” because the sync will happen as part of the next commit, thanks once again to Fossil’s autosync feature.